towersvault/shinpokered/README.md

   - Slightly discourage a move 25% of the time if it hits neutral with no STAB
     - Wherein a special move is being used on a 'mon with greater attack than special stat
     - Wherein a physical move is being used on a 'mon with greater special than attack stat
+  - Slightly discourage a move 25% of the time if it hits neutral with no STAB
+  - 79.68% chance per damaging move that the AI is blind to a player switching
+    - Prevents situations where AI will always pick the ideal move against a switch-in
+	- 'Blind' in this case means the AI will act as if the move being considered has neutral effectiveness
+	- The AI might still favor a STAB move or a move that works better with its own stats

 - Trainer ai routine #4 is no longer unused.
 It now does rudimentary trainer switching.
   - 25% chance to switch if active pkmn is below 1/3 HP and player also outspeeds AI